 Our self catering cottages lie in the ancient Glamorgan parish of Cilybebyll, which lies on the eastern side of the beautiful Swansea Valley, some nine miles to the north-east of Swansea city.
-There a few places left like Cilybebyll.
+There a few places left like Cilybebyll countryside retreat.
 Rural and unspoilt, the sleepy hamlet consists of a parish church and no more than 25 residences.
-The cottages stand in a slight hollow about half a mile from the parish church and originally served as outbuildings on the Plas Cilybebyll estate.
+The rural holiday cottages stand in a slight hollow about half a mile from the parish church and originally served as outbuildings on the Plas Cilybebyll estate.
 Plas is Welsh for Mansion.

-Our Cilybebyll Cottages are perfect for a walking holiday – beautiful countryside, spectacular views, winding country lanes and a wonderful quirky history.
+Our self catering holiday cottages are perfect for a walking holiday – beautiful countryside, spectacular views, winding country lanes and a wonderful quirky history.

 - The name Cilybebyll is not pronounced ‘Silly Billy’ as one of our cottage guests joked.